-One requisite for a Teknologie masterexamen (officially translated to M.Sc. degree) is the accomplishment of a thesis assignment on the advanced level in the major subject, further on referred to as Master's thesis or just thesis.
-The Master's thesis in an engineering subject is normally a 20-week assignment, i.e. 30 ECTS, being recognized as a scientific project of a specific academic discipline, i.e. a major subject such as Electronics.
+One requisite for a Teknologie magisterexamen (one-year Master's degree) is the accomplishment of a thesis assignment on the advanced level in the major subject, further on referred to as Master's thesis or just thesis.
+The Master's thesis in an engineering subject is normally a 10-week assignment full-time (15 ECTS) for the one-year Master's degree.
+The thesis assignment is recognized as a scientific project of a specific academic discipline, i.e. a major subject such as Electronics.
 Needless to say, the university presumes that the student possesses enough theoretical knowledge in this subject before starting the thesis assignment.